Wanderzest

 • ⭐ Reviews

-Pavlova is a delicious and elegant dessert that originated in New Zealand and Australia.
+Pavlova is a delicious and elegant dessert that comes from New Zealand and Australia.
 It is made by whipping egg whites to form a light and fluffy meringue, which is then baked to create a marshmallow-like center and a crisp outer layer.

 • Egg whites: Only use fresh egg whites in this recipe.
 Technically, pasteurized egg whites can be used, but it takes longer for them to whip, and they do not become as voluminous.